joei4u/Dab-Windows/README.md

 ---

+## ⚠️ Disclaimer

+> **Legal Notice & Responsibility**
+>
+> DAB Windows is an independent application developed for educational, personal, and technical demonstration purposes only.
+>
+> This application **does NOT host, store, upload, or distribute any media content**.
+All content accessed through the application is obtained from **third-party APIs and external services**.
+>
+> The software functions solely as a **client interface** that connects users to externally provided resources.
+>
+> The developer:
+>
+> - ❌ Does **not own, control, or operate** any third-party servers or APIs
+> - ❌ Does **not upload or distribute copyrighted material**
+> - ❌ Is **not responsible** for the legality, accuracy, or availability of external content
+>
+> By using this application, you acknowledge and agree that:
+>
+> - ✅ You use the software **at your own risk and responsibility**
+> - ✅ You are responsible for ensuring compliance with **local laws and regulations**
+> - ✅ Any misuse, copyright infringement, or illegal activity is **solely the responsibility of the end user**
+>
+> If you are a content owner and believe your rights are being violated, please contact the respective third-party service providers directly.

+---

 ## ✨ Overview

 DAB Music Player is a premium desktop music streaming application designed for audiophiles and music enthusiasts who demand the highest audio quality.
 Built with a sophisticated native audio engine and a stunning glassmorphic interface, DAB delivers an unparalleled listening experience on Windows.